renpy/renpy/sphinx/source/config.rst

     If not None, this variable should give a transition that will be performed when exiting the game menu.

+.. var:: config.exiting_yesno_transition = None

+    If not None, a transition that is used when exiting the yes/no prompt screen.

 .. var:: config.game_main_transition = None

     The transition that is used to display the main menu after leaving